fugue/fregot/README.md

 breakpoint at the `allow` rule in the package `fregot.examples.ami_id`:

     repl% :break fregot.examples.ami_id.allow

-The command returns no output unless there is an error.
-To enter debugging mode, activate the breakpoint by entering its full `data.package.rule` name:
+    Set breakpoint at fregot.examples.ami_id.allow

-    repl% data.fregot.examples.ami_id.allow
+To enter debugging mode, make sure you've loaded the package with `:load`, and activate the breakpoint by entering the rule name:

-(Tip: If the package is already loaded, you can activate it with just `allow` -- no need for the full name.)
+    fregot.examples.ami_id% allow

 The REPL displays the code at the breakpoint, along with the line number: